ASKurz/blogdown4/content/blog/2021-05-03-blogdown-updates-prompted-a-website-overhaul-these-are-my-notes/index.md

 #### Step 10.b.
 Include your CV.

 If you look at the bottom of the `content/authors/admin/_index.md` file, you’ll see the code for a nice widget which will make it easy for people to download a copy of your résumé or CV.
-I changed that code to read:

-The next step is to save an actual copy of your CV in the `static/media` folder.
+I changed that code to link to the file for my CV: `media/A Solomon Kurz CV.pdf`.
+Code like this presumes you have saved an actual copy of your CV in the `static/media` folder.
 While you’re in there, you might delete the `demo_resume.pdf` and `boards.jpg` files.

 #### Step 10.c.
 Delete the mysterious other guy.